openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 - Download from GitHub*, Caffe* Zoo, TensorFlow* Zoo, etc.
 - Train your own model with machine learning tools

 This guide uses the OpenVINO™ Model Downloader to get pre-trained models.
-You can use one of the following commands to find a model:
+You can use one of the following commands to find a model (replace `<models_dir>` with the directory to download the model to and `<model_name>` with the name of the model):

 * List the models available in the downloader
   ``` sh